howardre/howardre.github.io/content/project/Bering10k_groundfish/index.md

 ---
 title: Forecasting Bering Sea Groundfish Distributions
-summary: We are using the Bering10K ROMS model to forecast groundfish distributions in the Bering Sea
+summary: We are using the Bering10K ROMS model to forecast groundfish distributions in the Bering Sea.
 #tags:
 #- Deep Learning
 date: "2020-10-01T00:00:00Z"